Rohit-git7/Wallet-Risk-Scoring-Model-Compound-V2-V3-Protocol-/README.md

 - **Volatility Risk:** Above 75th percentile amount variance
 - **Large Transaction Risk:** Large transaction ratio > 30%

-**Feature Selection Criteria:** Each feature directly relates to DeFi lending risk factors, has statistical correlation with historical default patterns, and is robust across different market conditions and time periods.
+> **Note:** We have selected these features for our model to train on because each feature directly relates to DeFi lending risk factors , has statistical correlation with historical default patterns and is robust across different market conditions and time periods.

 ---